If there’s one building in the world that defines a city, then it’s most certainly this astounding building in Sydney, Australia.

 The final 7 years of the project were completed by an Australian architect named Peter Hall (1931-1995).
 He made some changes to Utzon’s plans, the most prominent one being the redesign of the main concert hall.

-This was supposed to be a multi-purpose hall which was suited for both opera performances and concerts but it ended up solely being used as a concert hall.
+This was supposed to be a multi-purpose hall that was suited for both opera performances and concerts but it ended up solely being used as a concert hall.

 Regardless of the changes, Utzon is ultimately credited with the design of the building, even though Peter Hall supervised the final phase of the project.